 Upper-level courses for chemistry majors usually have enrollments of only 5-15 students, so chemistry majors get personal attention from the professors.
 All courses are taught by professors, not graduate students.
 All students participate in research projects, some of which leading to co-authorship of papers in major scientific journals.

 The Department of Chemistry has a long history of providing many need and merit-based scholarships, fellowships and other awards each year.

 Open to students who have taken one year of both general chemistry (with lab) and organic chemistry (with lab)

 Open to juniors who have completed at least 60 credit hours with a cumulative GPA of 3.5.

 - Advising for Preprofessional Programs

-Interested in professional careers in medicine, dentistry, veterinary science and law?
+Interested in professional careers in medicine, dentistry, veterinary science, or law?

 University of Colorado at Boulder